Skip to main content

 • database schema and structure;

-• changing settings in accordance with their load profile and application specifics;
+• changing settings in accordance with their workload profile and application specifics;

 • initiating cluster scaling.